Invoicing & Tax Architecture

 Invoice Corrections

 Once an invoice reaches the issued state, standard mutations are blocked.
-However, minor corrections (e.g., typographical errors in addresses or missing metadata) can be requested via the Invoice Correction Workflow.
+However, minor corrections, such as typographical errors in addresses, missing metadata, or a corrected buyer Peppol routing address snapshot, can be requested through the invoice correction workflow.

-These corrections require a formal Reason String, User ID, and timestamp, permanently appending an Audit Trail to the metadata of the invoice.
-Crucially, corrections cannot alter line items or financial amounts; altering amounts requires the issuance of a Credit Note.
+These corrections require a formal reason string, user ID, and timestamp, permanently appending an audit trail to the invoice metadata.
+Corrections cannot alter line items or financial amounts; changing amounts requires a credit note or reversal workflow.

 Gapless Sequential Numbering

-Unlike the legacy transaction.externalReference, which holds the merchant-provided identifier, legal invoices require gapless, sequentially incrementing numbers.
+Unlike the legacy transaction.externalReference, which holds the merchant-provided identifier, invoice numbering commonly requires gapless, sequentially incrementing numbers.

 Supported layouts include: